coder/code-server/doc/guide.md

 curl -fsSL https://code-server.dev/install.sh | sh
 ```

+The install script will print out how to run and start using code-server.

-Docs on the install script, manual installation and docker instructions are at [./doc/install.md](./doc/install.md).
+Docs on the install script, manual installation and docker image are at [./doc/install.md](./doc/install.md).

 ## 3. Expose code-server